 Morton's Warm Springs Resort has been a local family favorite since 1946.
 In warm weather, you can soak in their natural mineral water pools or picnic on the grassy hill nearby.

 His famous novel The Call of the Wild may have been set in Alaska, but author Jack London lived in Sonoma, calling his home Beauty Ranch.
-Today, his ranch is the Jack London State Historic Park where you can visit a museum dedicated to London, see the ruins of a 19th-century winery, touch a 2,000-year-old redwood tree, and visit the cottage where London worked.
+Today, his ranch is the Jack London State Historic Park.
+You can visit a museum dedicated to London, see the ruins of a 19th-century winery, touch a 2,000-year-old redwood tree, and visit the cottage where London worked.

 Annual Events in Sonoma